gsayas/example-node-backend/README.md

 ## Getting Set Up

-The exercise requires [Node.js](https://nodejs.org/en/) to be installed.
-We recommend using the LTS version.

-1. Start by creating a local repository for this folder.

-1. In the repo root directory, run `npm install` to gather all dependencies.
+1. Clone the repo and install the dependencies.

-1. Next, `npm run seed` will seed the local SQLite database. **Warning: This will drop the database if it exists**.
+2. `npm run seed` will seed the local SQLite database. **Warning: This will drop the database if it exists**.
 The database lives in a local file `database.sqlite3`.

-1. Then run `npm start` which should start both the server and the React client.
+3. Then run `npm start` which should start both the server and the React client.

-❗️ **Make sure you commit all changes to the master branch!**

 ## Technical Notes